hedi0/Smart_DustBin/README.md

     *   Click the "Upload" button (right arrow icon) in the Arduino IDE to compile
 ### Environment Configuration (Example for ESP32 with Wi-Fi)

-If your project includes Wi-Fi connectivity, you might need to configure network credentials within the `code
+If your project includes Wi-Fi connectivi
 // In Smart_DustBin.ino or a config file const char* ssid = "YOUR_WIFI_SSID";
 const char* password = "YOUR_WIFI_PASSWORD";